Learn to rank your website higher in the search results for more traffic! Sign up for my free SEO workshop!

 The strategies people use to grow their Instagram accounts changes each year.
-Five years ago, when the feed was chronological, it was enough to use some random hashtags and post quality photos consistently to grow your account.
+Eight years ago, when the feed was chronological, all you needed was some half-decent photos, a bunch of hashtags and you could potentially go viral on Instagram.

-So what strategies do I think will be key in 2019 to growing your Instagram?
+So what strategies do I think will be key to growing your Instagram?

 Strategy 1 For Growing Your Instagram: Post Multiple Photos